johnpeart/johnpeart.github.io/src/posts/blogpost/2023-12-28-things-that-went-right.md

 - https://mastodon.social/@johnpeart/111657977230147407
 ---

-It's 28th December 2023, and having made the pilgrimage home for Christmas, I'm sat on my own in my parent's living room with their two dogs.
-It's wet, cold and miserable outside, and there's not much to do.
+It’s 28th December 2023, and having made the pilgrimage home for Christmas, I'm sat on my own in my parent’s living room with their two dogs.
+It’s wet, cold and miserable outside, and there’s not much to do.
 Whilst I'm sat here, with my brain wandering, I got to thinking... this year has been pretty alright!

 More than alright, actually.
 Pretty great, all things considered.